 - 20-24 freezer pops (or the environment friendly option).
 Want to save more money? you can use snack size ziplock bags

 - Bowls for each flavor

 - Freezer :)

 These are as fun to eat as they are to make, so pull the kids in the kitchen to help with this one💁♀

 - 8 cups plain yogurt / non-fat or whole milk/ homemade yogurt

 - 1 cup strawberry/ raspberry puree

-- 2 tbsp peanut butter+1 tbsp choco chips+1/2 tbsp unsweetened coco powder
+- 2 tablespoon peanut butter+1 tablespoon choco chips+1/2 tablespoon unsweetened coco powder

 - Equally divide the yogurt in 4 containers (2 cups for each flavor)